WebPraktikos/universal-resume/README.md

 **3.** Inside `tailwind.css`, comment code below `/* For Letter size */` and uncomment code below `/* For A4 size */`

-**Important:** Too much content for one page will break it in form of additional columns.
+**Important:** Too much content on one page will break the page in the form of additional columns.

 Printing
 ---------